-Russia is pleased that a shipment of its oil reached Cuba, the Kremlin said today, after US President Donald Trump said he was not bothered by the delivery despite Washington's de facto blockade of the island.
+Russia is pleased that a shipment of its oil reached Cuba, the Kremlin has said, after US President Donald Trump said he was not bothered by the delivery despite Washington's de facto blockade of the island.

 Russia sent the Anatoly Kolodkin, a sanctioned oil tanker carrying 730,000 barrels of crude, to Cuba earlier this month as the Communist-run island grappled with fuel shortages.

-Shipping data showed it sailing off Cuba's northeast coast on this morning but it was not immediately clear whether it had docked at a port.
+Shipping data showed it sailing off Cuba's northeast coast but it was not immediately clear whether it had docked at a port.

-Russia is a close ally of Havana and has criticised Washington for blocking fuel deliveries to the island.
+Russia is a close ally of Cuba and has criticised the US for blocking fuel deliveries to the island.

 "Russia considers it its duty to step up and provide necessary assistance to our Cuban friends," Kremlin spokesman Dmitry Peskov told reporters.